 A few weeks ago, I wrote that the food aboard AmaViola was wonderful, and about dining at the captain’s table.
 But I feel like I need to get more in-depth about dining aboard AmaWaterways, because meals with AmaWaterways are more than meals, they are experiences – and my experience was great.

 Now, I will say that I am not, in any capacity, a food enthusiast or someone who has a lot of knowledge about food.
-What I will say, however, is that I have had many dining experiences throughout the years, on ships and land, and have developed a (fairly) sophisticated palette.
+What I will say, however, is that I have had many dining experiences throughout the years, on ships and land, and have developed a (fairly) sophisticated palate.
 And although I may not know a lot about food, my opinions about the dining experience aboard AmaViola match what I heard from other guests.

 Before we talk about food, I will talk about the most wonderful part of each dining experience I had aboard AmaViola – our Maitre ‘D, Laszlo Dicse.
 Laszlo always had a smile on his face, and worked with each of his staff to make sure that everyone in the dining room was taken care of.